zydou/arti/doc/hsc.md

 registered C Tor keystore belong to the same service.
 This situation is invalid because a C Tor keystore cannot contain more than one key for the same hidden service.
 In such cases, the migration is aborted.

-The original C Tor keystore remains unchanged after the operation.

-> ⚠️**WARNING** ⚠️
->
-> `arti hsc ctor-migrate` will **not** remove the migrated C Tor keys from disk.
-> After running this command, the client key of the
-> service will exist both in its original location, and in the
-> Arti native keystore. **You will need to manually remove one
-> of the copies at the end of the migration** (the C Tor one, if
-> you are confident you no longer want to access the service
-> using C Tor, or the Arti one if you don't wish to switch to Arti)

 See `arti hsc ctor-migrate --help` for more information.